jakearchibald/jakearchibald.com/static-build/posts/2021/04/f1-perf-part-8/index.md

 In row 2 we get a blocking request to another server, which is bad for the reasons [covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers), but it issues a redirect to yet another server (row 6), so we pay the HTTP connection price yet again.
 This could be done in parallel with a `<link rel="preconnect">`, but that isn't the main problem here.

 The CSS in row 6 is 140kB, and it's all base64-encoded font data.
-To make matters worse, it's served over HTTP/1.1, and uncompressed.
-Although WOFF2 font data doesn't compress well using HTTP compression (it's already well compressed using Brotli), base64 does since it's a limited character set.
+To make matters worse, it's served over HTTP/1.1 and uncompressed.
+Although WOFF2 font data doesn't compress well using HTTP compression (it's already compressed using Brotli), base64 does compress well since it's a limited character set.
 Brotli shaves almost 30% off the size of this response.
 But again, that isn't the main problem.

 There are a number of ways to load web fonts, and [all of them are bad](https://twitter.com/jaffathecake/status/1293250032632844294).